Caveat Pars, Partners Beware!

 Today, Timex is happily partnered with Indian watchmaker Titan Industries, which is a subsidiary of Tata Group, one of the largest corporations in India.
 The Timex-Tata joint venture went to market in late 1992 and in its first year sold 400,000 watches.
 Two years later annual sales leaped to 1.9 million watches.

-At Donnelly Corporation:
+Alliance Pitfalls at Donnelly Corporation:

 Founded in 1905, Donnelly Corporation started as a glass mirror manufacturer and supplier for the turn-of-the-century (1900) furniture industry.
 Today, through joint ventures and strategic alliances, they have operations in 12 countries.
 With net sales in 1998 of over $763 million (13.7% increase over 1997), they are successfully Partnering around the globe.

 Dwane Baumgardner, chairman & CEO at Donnelly feels strongly about what it takes for Partnering to work.
-When we visited at their Holland, MI headquarters he said to me, “If you have management that is not operating on the basic believe, that it has to start at the top, those beliefs have to be held and permeated throughout the organization.
+When we visited at their Holland, Michigan headquarters he said to me about Unanticipated alliance pitfalls, “If you have management that is not operating on the basic believe, that it has to start at the top, those beliefs have to be held and permeated throughout the organization.
 For example, with employees (approximately 5,500 in 1999), if you have to believe your people can be trusted, that they want to work together in a supportive and cooperative fashion.
 The same must be true with another company; you have to believe when you form a strategic alliance that they will operate with the same motive that you operate.
 If you don’t have those beliefs, I think you’re going to run into problems.”

-Values Based Pitfalls
+Values Based Alliance Pitfalls

-In looking at the issue of values, frequently partners of an alliance will have core values that are conflicting.
+In looking at the alliance pitfalls issue of values, frequently partners of an alliance will have core values that are conflicting.
 This is especially a problem with issues like trust and integrity.
 Corporate culture clashes; employee turf protection, and resistance of certain employees to new ideas can wreak havoc on your efforts to maintain a prosperous alliance.

 When one of the alliances partners does not completely embrace the principles of Partnering, big challenges occur.
 This can include top-level executives or even supervisory and functional employees in departments, divisions or regions within a Partnering organization.
 As an example, DuPont believes that if a contractor is looking just to maximize his profits, on just one job, then Partnering with that contractor is not for DuPont because they know there will be problems in the relationship.